Units of Measurement

 - The imperial system used in the UK and some former British colonies.

 - The United States Customary units (USC) used in the US.
 This system originates from the imperial system, but some units are defined differently, same units represent different absolute quantities.
 Some common units in both of these systems are pounds "lbs" to measure weight and feet "ft" to measure length.
-Conversions between units are more complicated compared to the SI system due to being a matter of tradition in these systems, e.g. 1 mile = 5280 feet or 1760 yards, 1 yard = 3 feet, 1 feet = 12 inches.
+Conversions between units are more complicated compared to the SI system due to being a matter of tradition in these systems, e.g. 1 mile = 5280 feet or 1760 yards, 1 yard = 3 feet, 1 foot = 12 inches.

 One company should not mix up the usage of the metric system, the imperial system, and the US customary units, if at all possible.
 This is bound to bring misunderstandings between workers, and perhaps even with your customers or vendors.
 When using the imperial system, there might be a need to be explicit if it's the US or the British system, e.g. when you're in the US and ordering from the UK or vice versa.